SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_flowsolverRunning.md

   <figcaption class="svCaption" >Restart simulation through the GUI</figcaption>
 </figure>

-Not the solver starts another 200-step simulation from time start 200.
+Not the solver starts another 200-step simulation from time step 200.

 As the simulation is completed, we are now ready to look at the restart files containing the solution.
 You will read these files in **svPost** to generate the visualization files.
 We explain that process in the following section.